dfinity/portal/blog/news-and-updates/team-spotlight-consensus.md

 **It sounds like consensus definitely contributes to the developer experience!
 In contrast to developers and end users who don't interact directly with the consensus layer, nodes and node providers directly interact with consensus.
 Could you give us a bit more insight into how nodes participate in consensus?**

-*Once a node registers itself with IC and gets assigned to a subnet, it pulls a catch up package we mentioned above.
+*Once a node registers itself with IC and gets assigned to a subnet, it pulls a catch-up package we mentioned above.
 This catch-up package is signed by the subnet and can be verified against the subnet's public key.
 It also contains a reference to a state which has to be pulled from node's peers.
 Once the node has the state available locally and all new finalized blocks, it can start participating in the consensus by creating and validating new blocks.*

 **If a node doesn’t act honestly during consensus, what happens to it?**